 Protecting your organization from the “Collection #1” leak

-The latest addition to Specops Password Blacklist includes more than 21 million passwords from a collection of data breach files originally found on MEGA, a cloud service.
+The latest addition to Specops Password Policy includes more than 21 million passwords from a collection of data breach files originally found on MEGA, a cloud service.
 The files have since been removed from MEGA, but not before cyber security expert Troy Hunt extracted the data he calls “Collection #1”.
 The data has since been added to Have I Been Pwned, a free service that allows people to check to see if their accounts have been compromised in a data breach.

 The Collection #1 data set includes more than 1 billion unique combinations of email addresses and passwords.
 The data is not from just one alleged data breach, but more than 2,000 dehashed databases.
 These data breaches are alleged as of now, since it would be a time consuming process to verify so many potential breaches.
 Troy Hunt writes in his blog that he did see his own personal data (email and old password) in the data set, which is one reason that he chose to update the Have I Been Pwned service with the new data.
-More than 21 million passwords have been added to Specops’ password blacklist service due to the addition of Collection #1.
+More than 21 million passwords have been added to Specops’ password list service due to the addition of Collection #1.

 Major data breaches should be a reminder to everyone to stop reusing password between services, avoid simple or short passwords, and enable multi-factor authentication when possible.